 The representatives of Betania XIV and XV catalogued the visit to Cayman Islands from February 5 to 14, 2014 as a heavy rain of grace with Father Timothy Byerley and the Bianchini family.
 The family was represented by four of Mrs. Maria Esperanza de Bianchini’s daughters, their spouses and four grandchildren.
-This delegation was also accompanied by members of the Betania Foundation, which completed a group of sixteen people.
+This delegation was also accompanied by members of the Betania Spirituality Movement, which completed a group of sixteen people.

 The activities began on Thursday, February 6 at 7:00 p.m. with an extraordinary concert of the Betania Choir at Loyola Hall, in the Parish of Saint Ignatius.
 They were presented by the leader of Betania XIV, Merle Mc Gann, who hosted this spiritual retreat in collaboration with other members of that community.
 Immediately after, the American priest Timothy Byerley, Vice Postulator of the cause of beatification of the Servant of God Maria Esperanza spoke.
 He recalled that the formation of the choir was an inspiration Mrs. Bianchini had to evangelize through their music, uplifting the hearts and filling them with joy.
 He remembered the visit of the Servant of God to the Cayman Islands in 1998, whose picture is in the church.
 He said that perhaps one day that parish would be able to assert that they were visited by a saint, that Cayman Islands had a representation of Betania that gave continuity to her teachings; a community dedicated to live a full spiritual life, devoted to the Blessed Virgin, with the desire to promote unity in the world, in the family, among siblings, and especially with Jesus.